johnnewman/watchtower/README.md

  ### 6. Servos

  In the event that the camera should rotate or be covered when not in use, any number of servos can be controlled with this program.
-This takes advantage of _link to ServoServer_ to command each servo connected to the Pi.
+This makes use of [PiServoServer](https://github.com/johnnewman/PiServoServer) to command each servo connected to the Pi.

  #### Config